Your team will:

 Task 1.
 The Biology of Anadromous Fish

-Create a map showing the geographic distribution of the shortnose sturgeon using the OBIS Portal.
-At the portal, select the "Search Data" tab an then "Click search and browse taxa".
-Enter the scientific name of the shortnose sturgeon, Acipenser brevirostrum ."Click to search and browse datasets."
+Create a map showing the geographic distribution of the shortnose sturgeon using the.
+At the portal, select the "Search Data" tab and then “Click search and browse taxa".
+Enter the scientific name of the shortnose sturgeon, "Click to search and browse datasets."
 When the database search is complete, select "Update map".Once the map appears, you may change its orientation by using the menu above the map.
 If you would like to save a map click on "Show results" then click "Download" then click "WMS", Show background", and "Save as Image".

-To find the names of the location where this species has been collected, use the scientific name search at Fishbase.
 How does geography explain the occurrence of the species?
 What geography related factors have influenced the population of the shortnose sturgeon?
-Look for clues at NOAA.
+Look for clues at NOAA Office of Protected Resources.

 Task 4.
 Sustainable Habitat Management